Sida's work in Rwanda

 Progress has been made

-Rwanda is characterised by strong development, with rapid economic growth and a relatively low level of corruption.
+Rwanda is characterised by strong economic development with rapid growth and relatively low levels of corruption.2

-Poverty remains widespread in Rwanda, and in 2019 the country was ranked 157th in the UN Human Development Index.
+Poverty in Rwanda remains widespread and the country ranks low on the UN Human Development Index.5

 Development cooperation in Rwanda